schell/mogwai/README.md

   When a `View` goes out of scope and is dropped in Rust, it is also dropped from the DOM.
   `Views` may be constructed and nested using plain Rust functions or an RSX macro.

-* **widgets are folds over input messages** - a `Gizmo` is `mogwai`'s widget. `Gizmo`s contain a view, a state variable and a `Transmitter`+`Receiver` pair.
-The `Gizmo`'s update function is a fold over input messages sent on the `Transmitter` that mutate the state variable and send output messages to the `View`, which update the DOM.
-After a `Gizmo` has been constructed it may be broken down into its constituent parts - only the `View` must remain in scope in order to function.
+* **widgets are folds over input messages** - a `Gizmo` is `mogwai`'s controller. `Gizmo`s maintain state and communicate messages to views.
+The `Gizmo`'s update function is a fold over messages sent on its `Transmitter` that mutate the state variable and send output messages to the `View`, which in turn update the DOM.

-* **communication between gizmos is up to you** - communication between `Gizmo`s or `View`s can happen by transmitting messages or by sharing variables, or anything else that's allowed by the type system and the borrow checker.
+* **communication is easy** - just `gizmo.send(&my_message)` to send a message into a gizmo and the gizmo will update its view accordingly.

 ## example
 Here is an example of a "dumb view" button that counts its own clicks.